Psychology (PSY)

 Introduction to the psychology of gender, with focus on interconnections of social and cultural processes with biological and psychological factors.
 Additional emphasis on psychological and sociological origins and implications of gender differences as well as similarities.

-The psychology and neuroscience underlying healthy sleep, the effects of sleep deprivation on medical outcomes, changes in sleep across the lifespan, sleep disorders, and solutions for improving sleep.
+The psychology and neuroscience underlying healthy sleep, circadian rhythms, the effects of sleep deprivation, clinical sleep disorders, and solutions for improving sleep.
+Includes engaged learning activities such as community-based term projects.

 Psychology as it relates to criminal and civil law.